dr-guangtou/taotie/research/getting_started.md

     - [Dan Foreman-Mackey](https://dfm.io/); the code can be found [here](https://github.com/dfm/dfm.io)

 ### Scientific Conference

+* Behave yourself professionally during conference or workshop.
+Please pay attention to the code of conduct.
+As an example, you can read the [Code of Conduct for ESO Workshops & Conferences](https://www.eso.org/sci/meetings/2018/tcl2018/code.html)

 * [CADA International Astronomy Meetings](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/meetings/) is a very good place to check if there is anything conference that interests you in the future.
 There is a RSS Feed and a `iCal` subscription.
 * [@astromeetings Twitter account](https://twitter.com/astromeetings?lang=en) is also a good way to follow the on-going conferences in your field.